March 30, 2011

 So we learn more about the gift of evangelism today from the life of Philip.

 ● We learn that the spiritual gift of evangelism brings the Gospel of Jesus Christ to people.
 Evangelists often baptize new believers right after salvation.
 When they receive the gift of eternal life and forgiveness from Jesus, they greatly rejoice.

 ● We learn that evangelists often receive direct instructions from the Holy Spirit to move to a new place to preach the Gospel of Jesus Christ.

 ● We hinder the spiritual gift of evangelism when we do not help evangelists reach all the cities near where we live, and all the people who live around us.
-Although all of us may not possess the spiritual gift of evangelism, we should all do the work of evangelism (2 Timothy 4:5, page 1864), which means we all share the good news of the Gospel of Jesus Christ, and how He has changed our lives and saved us from the penalty of sins.
+Although all of us may not possess the spiritual gift of evangelism, we should all do the work of evangelism (2 Timothy 4:5), which means we all share the good news of the Gospel of Jesus Christ, and how He has changed our lives and saved us from the penalty of sins.